wp-plugins/daikos-youtube-widget/readme.txt

 Donate link: http://www.daikos.net
 Contributors: Daiko
-Tags: youtube, thickbox, plugin, video, widget, sidebar Requires at least: 2.0Tested up to: 2.2Stable tag: 1.0.3
+Tags: youtube, thickbox, plugin, video, widget, sidebar Requires at least: 2.0Tested up to: 2.2Stable tag: 1.0.4

 Adds a sidebar widget to display random YouTube videos of your own choice.
 Uses a ThickBox pop-up player or VideoPlayer widget to play the videos.

 == Description ==

 Adds a sidebar widget to display a defined number of random YouTube videos of your own choice.
 Make your own videolist in the widget-control-panel.
-Syntax: [YouTube ID]@[Title](Line Brake).
+Syntax: YouTubeID@Title(Line Brake).
 Do not add a (Line Brake) after the last video in the list.

 The widget includes an optional plugin to activate ThickBox 3.1 developed by Cody Lindley to display videos as a pop-up and uses swfObjects 1.5 by Geoff Stearns.
 If you by any chance don't want to use the ThickBox player activate the included Daiko's VideoPlayer widget.